-Sites 1141 and 1142, which have similarly low MgO contents but 100-200 ppm Ni), and their compositions are not similar to primary melts of peridotite (BVSP, 1981).
-An example of the important role of fractional crystallization in controlling the compositions of these lavas are basalts from Site 1138, which show a systematic downhole trend to Fe-Ti-rich basalt reaching TiO2 and total Fe2O3 contents of 3.2 wt% and 19.2 wt%, respectively.
-In general, evolved basalt compositions are typical of many flood basalts.
+Except for Site 1139 on Skiff Bank (NKP), the dominant lava type at all drill sites from diverse domains of the Kerguelen Plateau-Broken Ridge LIP are basalt with transitional to tholeiitic compositions (Fig. 19).
+These basalts range in inferred age from Albian to early Oligocene and are from the SKP (Sites 738, 749, 750, and 1136), Elan Bank (Site 1137), CKP (747 and 1138), NKP (1140), and Broken Ridge (Sites 1141 and 1142).
+The basalts have relatively low MgO and Ni contents, and their compositions are not similar to primary melts of peridotite.
+An example of the important role for fractional crystallization in controlling the compositions of these lavas are basalts from Site 1138, which show a systematic downhole trend to Fe-Ti-rich basalt reaching TiO2 and total Fe2O3 contents of 3.2% and 19.2%, respectively.
+In general, evolved tholeiitic basalt compositions are typical of many flood basalts.
 The likely explanation is that the youngest magmas in a LIP, like Kerguelen Plateau-Broken Ridge, must ascend through relatively thick lithosphere, thereby promoting cooling and partial crystallization of the magma.
-Subsequent segregation of olivine- and pyroxene-rich cumulates then forms the high-velocity lower crust that is typical of oceanic plateaus such as the Kerguelen Plateau (Charvis et al., 1993, 1995; Operto and Charvis, 1995, 1996; Farnetani et al., 1996; Könnecke et al., 1998; Charvis and Operto, 1999) and leads to the complementary evolved residual melts.
-In regard to this scenario, it is important to realize that we have only sampled the upper 30-200 m of a ~20-km-thick mafic crust.
-In contrast to basalts from all other sites, basement lavas at Site 1139 (Skiff Bank on the NKP) form an alkaline lava series ranging from trachybasalt to trachyte and rhyolite; the lowermost flow at Site 1139 is a rhyolite (Figs. F34, F35).
-Similar alkaline lava series erupted in early Miocene and Pliocene/Pleistocene time in the Southeast Province of the Kerguelen Archipelago (Fig. F8) (Weis et al., 1993, 1998b; Frey et al., in press).
-The simplest interpretation is that Skiff Bank, which reaches <500 m water depth, is a submerged island analogous to but slightly older than the Kerguelen Archipelago, also on the NKP but 350 km to the east-northeast (Fig. F3).
-Alkalic lavas had not been previously recovered from the basement of the Kerguelen Plateau.
-At Site 748 on the SKP, however, alkalic basalt was recovered from ~200 m above basement.
+Subsequent segregation of olivine- and pyroxene-rich cumulates then forms the highvelocity lower crust that is typical of oceanic plateaus such as the Kerguelen Plateau (Charvis et al., 1993, 1995; Operto and Charvis, 1995, 1996; Farnetani et al., 1996; Könnecke et al., 1998; Charvis and Operto, 1999) and led to the complementary evolved residual melts.
+In regard to this scenario, it is important to realize that we have only sampled the upper 30-200 m of a ~20-kmthick mafic crust.
+The basement lavas at Site 1139 (Skiff Bank on the NKP) are an exception to the previous generalization; they form an alkaline lava series ranging from trachybasalt to trachyte and rhyolite; the lowermost flow at Site 1139 is a trachyte (Figs. 34, 35).
+Similar alkaline lava series have erupted in lower Miocene and Pliocene/Pleistocene time in the Southeast Province of the Kerguelen Archipelago (Weis et al., 1993, 1998; Frey et al., in press).
+The simplest interpretation is that Skiff Bank, which reaches <500 m water depth, is a submerged island analogous to but slightly older than the Kerguelen Archipelago, also on the NKP but 350 km to the east-northeast (Fig. 3).